Citizens Bank Park Cheesesteaks

 I didn’t expect much from a sandwich with tofu and mushrooms as its filler, but this one wasn’t bad at all.
 I think they may add some salt to it to improve the taste, but if you can eat a portobello mushroom or one of those veggie patty burgers, you’ll enjoy this.

 It’s overpriced as all ballpark food is, but at least it’s a fairly filling sandwich that’s a little easier to digest.
 And you can sit down waiting for it at a table with a nice view of a baseball field rather than standing in line.

-There you are…three choices of that innovative sandwich, the Philly cheesesteak, at Citizens Bank Park.
+There you are…five choices of that innovative sandwich, the Philly cheesesteak, at Citizens Bank Park.
 But there’s a whole bunch of other food choices too…like Federal Donuts, Chickie’s and Pete’s crab fries, Wayback burgers, Wahoo tacos and much more…plan ahead.